Bright blueberry buttercream frosting is both colorful and flavorful. It is perfect for topping cakes, cupcakes, cookies and more!

 Getting big blueberry flavor

 The easiest way to add big fruit flavor to an American buttercream base is to add freeze dried fruit.
-That way you don’t have to worry about the liquid that comes along with a puree.
+That way you don’t have to worry about the liquid that comes along with a puree, but you still get a really natural fresh fruit flavor.

-If you add fresh fruit, even if it is cooked down, you will need more powdered sugar to balance it out.
+If you add fresh blueberries, even if they are cooked down, you will need more powdered sugar to balance out the additional moisture content.
 If you add powdered freeze dried fruit, you can make a stiff frosting without going crazy on sugar.

 Tips for making your frosting